CodeWithNachi/docker-with-nachi/docker_concepts/Lesson-01.md

 sort: 1
 ---

-# Docker Container: Similarity With Application
+# Similarity With Application

 ## Intention
+ * Run a nginx web server application
  * Understand what is an image
  * Understand what is a container
  * Basic operations on a container